Chef Mitchell preparing Colorful Cereal Cheesecake Tacos

 Essential Ingredient Notes

-• Cream Cheese: Opt for full-fat cream cheese for a richer and creamier filling.
-Ensure it is softened at room temperature for the best results when mixing.
+• Cream Cheese: Opt for full-fat cream cheese for the best flavor and texture.
+Make sure it is softened to room temperature for easy mixing and a creamy filling.

 Cooking process for Colorful Cereal Cheesecake Tacos